1

 The salaries cannot be increased or decreased during the term of office to which the assessor has been elected or appointed, § 30-2-102(3)(e), C.R.S., except as provided in § 30-2-102(3)(f), C.R.S., which allows public officials in categories III, IV, V, and VI counties to elect to lower their salary by 50%.
 For additional information regarding the statutory duties of public officials, refer to Addendum 1-D, Public Officials.

-With the passage of HB 16-1367, the categorization of counties was revised for the purpose of establishing the salaries of county officers whose terms of office begin on or after January 1, 2016.
-The following table illustrates the counties that are included in each category for this purpose pursuant to § 30-2-102(2.3)(a), C.R.S.
+Section 30-2-102(1.5)(b), C.R.S., categorizes counties for the purpose of establishing the salaries of county officers.
+The following table illustrates the counties that are included in each category for this purpose.

 Category I-A